IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/inventory_manager.md

 pushCuriosItems(slotName: string, toName: string, filter: table) -> number
 ```

+!!! warning "Requirement"
+    Requires the [Curios API mod](https://modrinth.com/mod/curios) to be installed

 Removes items from the player's curios inventory and returns the amount of the item added.

 ---